SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Stopping execution as soon as an invalid state is detected also helps limit the damage caused by that invalid state.

-The difference between assertions and preconditions is when they are checked:
+The difference between assertions and preconditions is in when they are checked:
 Assertions are checked only in debug builds, but preconditions are checked in both debug and production builds.
 In production builds,